Consensys/quorum/docs/Security/Framework/Quorum Network Security/Consortium.md

 ### Security Checklist

-!!! success "Use Byznatine fault tolerant consensus protocol in case nodes are managed by un-trusted participants"
+!!! success "Use Byzantine fault tolerant consensus protocol in case nodes are managed by un-trusted participants"

 !!! success "Consortium member should provide a reasonable network Service-Level Agreement (SLA)."